oatlog/oatlog/doc/report/main.typ

 e-graphs are suitable for.
 In particular, e-graphs are not used in current general-purpose compilers despite their ability to solve the phase ordering problem.

-#TODO[eggcc is capable of taking in Rust code, so it's kinda extreme to imply that it is a "toy" compiler]

 E-graphs have, however, been used in more specialized domains such as synthesis of low-error floating point expressions @herbie and optimization of linear algebra expressions @spores.
-They are also used in eggcc @eggcc, an experimental optimizing compiler for the toy language Bril, and the webassembly-oriented production compiler backend Cranelift @cranelift.
+They are also used in eggcc @eggcc, an experimental optimizing compiler, and the webassembly-oriented production compiler backend Cranelift @cranelift.
 Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

 // #TODO[Explain limitations of aegraphs.
 Or not?
 Seems excessive]
 // it is actually unclear what exactly the weaknesses are with aegraphs, and therefore very hard to